 Child-Friendly Spaces are programs that support the well-being of children during emergencies.
 That can encompass risks of all kinds: conflict, natural disaster, or potentially exploitative situations.

-Child-Friendly Space in Bangladesh
+Child-Friendly Spaces for Myanmar refugees in Bangladesh

-Child-Friendly Space in the Central Africa Republic
+Child-Friendly Spaces in the Central African Republic

 Child-Friendly Spaces for Syrian refugees in Lebanon